RationalityEnhancement/ReflectiveLearningChatbots/README.md

 Starting the bot server on your own computer is easy.
 In the terminal, run the command `npm run start-local`.
 You can now interact with the bot on Telegram as long as this terminal window is open and the server is still running.
 To close the server, just press `Ctrl + C` in the terminal that the bot is hosted.

 Each time you make a change to the experiment, you need to close the server and restart it for the changes to be reflected in chatbot behaviour.
-Therefore, it is recommended that you use this method to host the bot while designing and testing the experiment, as it is more convenient.
+Therefore, it is recommended that you use this method to host the bot while designing and testing the experiment, as it is more convenient than testing with a bot that is hosted online.

+Skip [ahead](#deploying-the-bot-server-to-heroku) to see how to host the bot on Heroku, an online web application hosting service.
+Do this when you deploy your chatbot, after you have implemented and tested the functionality of the chatbot locally, so that the bot server does not have to constantly be running on your personal system.

 ### Interacting with the Bot on Telegram

 * Open Telegram and start a chat with the bot username defined by you when you set up the bot.
-* Type `/start` to start chatting!
+* Type `/start` to start chatting
+  * The bot will lead you through the remainder of the conversation, as defined by the experimenter in the configuration file.
 * Type `/repeat` to have the bot repeat the last question, as long as an answer has not yet been provided.
 * Type `/next` to have the bot display the next question that is scheduled to appear.
-  * If nothing appears, it is likely that the debug settings for this are turned off. (see instructions to define experiments)
+  * Only available when the `enableNext` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span))
+* Type `/help` to have the bot display instructions
+  * These are defined by the experimenter in the experiment configuration file
+* Type `/talk` to initiate a conversation about certain topics with the bot
+  * Times at which this is possible and what conversations topics are available are defined by the experimenter in the experiment configuration file.
+* Type `/skip_to` to skip to a particular stage of the experiment
+  * After you type this command, the bot will instruct you how to select your desired stage
+  * Stages are defined in the experiment configuration file (see [here](json/README.md#span-idstages-experiment-stages-span))
+  * Only available when the `experimenter` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span)))
-* Type `/delete_me` to erase your data from the database
+* Type `/delete_me` to erase data of your interaction with the chatbot from the database
   * For the experimenter/developer: use this command to start interaction with the bot afresh.
+  * Only available when the `experimenter` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span))
+* Type `/delete_exp` to erase data of your interaction with the chatbot from the database
+  * For the experimenter/developer: use this command to start the experiment afresh
+  * Only available when the `experimenter` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span))
 * Type `/log_part` to display the information that is stored in the database for the user from which this command is sent
   * This is the current information about the participant's stage, answers to questions, etc.
   * This will output to the terminal, where you have run the start command
+  * Only available when the `experimenter` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span))
 * Type `/log_exp` to display the information about the current experiment that is stored in the database
   * This is the current information about the number of participants currently assigned to each condition, etc.
   * This will also output to the terminal where the start command was run
-* This will output to the terminal, where you have run the start command More commands coming soon!
+  * Only available when the `experimenter` flag is set to `true` in the experiment configuration file (see [here](json/README.md#span-iddebug-debug-flags-span))

 ### Defining your Own Experiment

 Head on over to [this page](/json/README.md) and take note of the instructions there!

 ### Downloading Data

 After the experiment is complete, you can download the data collected by the chatbot for all of the participants that interacted with the bot.
-This does not include any information that may identify the user, either directly or indirectly.
+This does not include any information that may identify the user, either directly or indirectly, unless the user themselves has provided such information in their interaction with the chatbot.

 Simply run the command `npm run download-data`.
 This will save your data to the folder `results/<experimentID>` based on the experiment ID that is specified in the config file (`json/config.json`).